sicajc/DDR_Project/Introductory_Dram_notes.md

 - Notice that column address is arranged in a peculiar way, however, this enables a brilliant data access pattern.
 - Notice that the column automatically swap due to the arrangement of the address.
-- Watch the video if cannot understand
+- Rewatch the video if you cannot understand

 [Bank inerleaving example](https://youtu.be/-xtWsQvOcjo?t=110)